Tuesday, 2 December 2025

 Ginger just says no if she is questioned about children.

-My girlfriend, Xavier, has her heart set on making partner, and nothing else, to be honest.
 And I don’t really give a fig, not really.
 Sure, I’d probably like to see a mini me of myself, but?
 Aren’t there too many people on the planet already?

-Cody and Quinn are committed environmentalists.
 “Do you know what sort of life we are inflicting our kids with climate change being what it is?” asks Quinn.

 “No, I don’t,” I say.

 “No, exactly,” says Quinn.
-“How could we in all conscience do it to them.”
+“How could we in all conscience do it to them?”

 Besides Cody and Quin are house flippers, and they are juggling enormous financial debt at any given time.